Lessons singer learned in 1,000 towns

 “I went to a town out West which had many similar things to this one, but it was uptight and unfriendly.
 People weren’t smiling and you could feel the unease.
 Our town has a bulletin board full of fliers for weird events, and lots of cross-pollination: the library trying out a zombie night, the outdoor films shown by the river, the firefighter academy for kids.
 There is so much vitality here.”

 Her free program, which begins at 4 p.m., is part of the Chapel Restoration’s Sunset Reading Series.
 A wine and cheese reception will follow.
 The chapel is located next to the Metro-North train station in Cold Spring, where parking is free on weekends.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.